denten-books/plain-text/4-chapter.md

 defences against the forces of amnesia, time, decay, and oblivion.

-The synchronic self occupies the present moment on a thin crest of biological cognitive storage capability.
-It continually recedes into the distance, threatening to dissolve into the ocean of non-being.
+The synchronic self occupies the present moment on a thin crest of biological impermanence.
+We are simply not that good at remembering things, even when those things are ourselves.
+The synchronic self continually recedes into the past, threatening to dissolve conciousness within the great ocean of non-being.
 In an issue of *e-misférica* dedicated to the subject of archives, Diana Taylor suggests as much when she writes that "perhaps the current rush to 'archive' has less to do with place/thing/practice and more with trying to save and preserve a sense of self as we face the uncertain future, emphasizing our agency in the selection and meaning making process that we fear threatens to outpace us" [@taylor_save_2012].
-In this light, the making of lists, new years resolutions, the writing of diaries, self portraiture, and audio dictation---all these activities can be seen as orienting the subject towards a mirage of potential future conciousness.
+In this light, the making of lists, new years resolutions, the writing of diaries, self portraiture, and audio dictation---all these activities can be seen as orienting the subject towards the mirage of potential future selves.
 We are here confronted with a curious literature that takes the past self as its subject, the future self as object, and the present self as a guardian and archivist of that oath between past and future.
-Through Beckett we perceive what Sartre called an appointment with one's own sadness.
+Through Beckett we perceive the practice of what Sartre called an appointment with one's own sadness.
+"What will remain of my [interrupted] sadness," Sartre writes, "except that I obligingly promise it an appointment for later after the departure of the visitor" [@sartre_being_1993, 104]?
-"What will remain of my [interrupted] sadness," Sartre writes, "except that I obligingly promise it an appointment for later after the departure of the visitor" [@sartre_being_1993, 104]?  *Krapp's Last Tape* reminds us that such appointments cannot be limited to a mental construct, but instead embody a form of media being by which conciousness is secreted into the personal archive, to be stored, organized, and accessed at a later date.
+*Krapp's Last Tape* reminds us that such appointments cannot be limited to a mental construct, but instead embody a form of media being by which conciousness is secreted into the personal archive, to be stored, organized, and accessed at a later date.

-"It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868 [@pierce, 156;
+"It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868 [@peirce_consequences_1868, 156; also quoted in @weel_changing_2012, 14-5].
-also quoted in @weel_changing_2012, 14-5].
-This short piece on "some consequences of four in capacities," concludes with a tantalizing proposition, that, at the end of the nineteenth century, anticipates trends in philosophy of mind and knowledge at the end of the twentieth and beginning of the twenty-first.
+This short piece on "some consequences of four incapacities," concludes with a tantalizing proposition, that, at the end of the nineteenth century, anticipates trends in philosophy of mind and knowledge at the end of the twentieth and in the beginning of the twenty-first.
 Peirce writes:

 > For as the fact that every thought is an external sign, taken in conjunction with the fact that life is a train of thought, proves that man is a